 If you are running the game from within Steam or Viveport, make sure you have SteamVR installed, and it is active.

 PowerBeatsVR respects your playspace and queries the width you configured in your VR settings on each startup.
 All objects in the game (balls, walls, streams) are then and placed within that width.

 You can hand-configure the width you want to set for your play space in the OPTION panels GAME tab: Click “Adjust” next to “Gameplay Width & Recenter”.
 In that menu deselect the [Auto Size] checkbox and move the slide between 2 and 3 meters, depending on the size of your playspace.

 CAUTION: The minimum playspace for PowerBeatsVR is 2 meters by 1.5 meters (6’6” x 4’11”), which is also the minimum recommended size for all room scale VR entertainment.
 Thus, please ensure that you have this amount of space available when playing PowerBeatsVR.

 Note: On some platforms, you may need to rotate the game by 90° (which can also be done in the settings) if the width and depth of the playspace seem inverted.
 Press Grip to reorient the view

-You can find the features that have already been requested by our users on our Trello board.
+You can find the features that have already been requested by our users on our Feedback Board.
 There you can also vote for the ones you like.